Quantum Chaos 2025 - International Conference

 Conference fee

-• Before July: 250 US dollars and 125 US dollars for students.
+• 250 US dollars and 125 US dollars for students.

 • If you require a waiver, please get in touch with the organizers.